zaczap/bios201/Workshop4/README.md

 We will also use the bamCoverage tool to create a per base track of ATAC-seq insertions.
 This is the precise base pair that represents the center of where the Tn5 transposon bound the DNA.
 That position is 5 base pairs from the start of the read, so we use `--Offset 5 5` to get only that base pair.
 We use `-binSize 1` to specfiy single base resolution:

 ```
-bamCoverage --bam Donor2596-NK.chr4.bam -o Donor2596-NK.ins.bw  --binSize 100 -binSize 1 --Offset 5 5
+bamCoverage --bam Donor2596-NK.chr4.bam -o Donor2596-NK.ins.bw  --binSize 1 --Offset 5 5
 ```

-Again run this command for the other three bam files as well, changing the `--bam` and `-o` arguments as appropriate.
+This command takes a while so we'll run it only one sample.

 ## Using the UCSC Genome Browser to visualize the data